akhoeeng/pantry/README.md

 - remove an ingredient (e.g. a carrot) and its amount from my virtual pantry and see how much I have left of the ingredient
 - view a list of the names of all ingredients in my virtual pantry
-- flag an ingredient in my pantry as "to buy" and add it to my grocery list
+- flag an ingredient in my pantry as "to buy" and add it to my grocery list (console only)
 - have the option to save my pantry and grocery list to file
 - have the option to load my pantry and grocery list from file